 - 1 TBSP olive oil or sesame oil plus an extra tsp

 - sliced green onion and toasted sesame seeds to garnish, optional

 HOMEMADE TERIYAKI SAUCE

-Next make your sauce. ln a small saucepan set to medium-high heat, add your soy sauce, water, brown sugar, garlic, ginger, honey, and red pepper flakes.
+- Next make your sauce. ln a small saucepan set to medium-high heat, add your soy sauce, water, rice vinegar, brown sugar, garlic, ginger, honey, and red pepper flakes.